ThiagoBalbo16/Course-DDS4-FLAI/README.md

 'Dominando Data Science' (DDS) is a problem-solving course offered in 8 weeks by [FLAI](https://www.flai.com.br/).
 It includes a large range of topics and tools for students that are interested in pursuing a career in data science.
 Briefly, it comprises some of the skills for machine learning:

-- python
+- Python
-- linear regression
+- Linear regression
-- logistic regression
+- Logistic regression
 - K-Nearest Neighbor (KNN)
 - Tree Decision
 - Bagging